bxie/bxie-academic/content/home/recent.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 [[item]]
-  title = "Students' paper on GenAI curriculum co-design accepted to AAAI EAAI 2024" url = "/publication/eaai-2023b/" date = "2023-12-10"
-  description = "Master's students' paper a tool to scaffold ChatGPT usage for high school language arts accepted to AAAI Symposium on Educational Advances in Artificial Intelligence."
+  title = "Students' paper on tool to scaffold ChatGPT use for high school students accepted to AAAI EAAI 2024" url = "/publication/eaai-2023b/" date = "2023-12-10" description = "Master's students' paper a tool to scaffold ChatGPT usage for high school language arts accepted to AAAI Symposium on Educational Advances in Artificial Intelligence."